vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 Reranking search results involves a process of rescoring and refining an initial set of query results to achieve a more precise ranking.
 It employs a machine learning model that while slower than the rapid retrieval step, offers more accurate results.
-We currently have the Maximal Marginal Relevance (MMR) reranker and the new Scale-only Multilingual Reranker v1.
+We currently have the [Maximal Marginal Relevance (MMR) Reranker](/docs/api-reference/search-apis/reranking#maximal-marginal-relevance-mmr-reranker) and the new Scale-only [Multilingual Reranker v1](/docs/api-reference/search-apis/reranking#vectara-multilingual-reranker-v1).

 ## Enable Reranking

-To enable the reranker, specify the appropriate value for the `rerankerId`.
+To enable reranking, specify the appropriate value for the `rerankerId`.
 For example, the MMR reranker ID is `272725718`.
 In most scenarios, it makes sense to use the default query `start` value of `0` so that you're reranking all of the best initial results.
 You can also set `numResults` of the `query` to the total number of documents you wish to rerank.
 The default value is `10`.

 The following example shows the `numResults` and `rerankerId` values in a query.
-Note that this example intentionally omits the `contextConfig`, `corpusKey`, and `summary` values.
+Note that this simplified example intentionally omits the `contextConfig`, `corpusKey`, and `summary` values.

 ```json